chef/chef-web-docs/layouts/shortcodes/node_attribute.md

 Attributes are defined by:

 -   The state of the node itself
+-   Attributes passed via JSON on the CLI
 -   Cookbooks (in attribute files and/or recipes)
 -   Roles
 -   Environments